leeeeeeeee2/mcda/README.md

 [32] Li, G., & Chi, G. (2009, December).
 A new determining objective weights method-gini coefficient weight.
 In 2009 First International Conference on Information Science and Engineering (pp. 3726-3729).
 IEEE.

 [33] Rao, R. V., & Patel, B. K. (2010).
 A subjective and objective integrated multiple attribute decision making method for material selection.
 Materials & Design, 31(10), 4738-4747.

+[34] Brauers, W. K., & Zavadskas, E. K. (2006).
+The MOORA method and its application to privatization in a transition economy.
+Control and cybernetics, 35, 445-469.

+[35] Jahan, A., & Edwards, K. L. (2015).
+A state-of-the-art survey on the influence of normalization techniques in ranking: Improving the materials selection process in engineering design.
+Materials & Design (1980-2015), 65, 335-342.

+[36] Gardziejczyk, W., & Zabicki, P. (2017).
+Normalization and variant assessment methods in selection of road alignment variants–case study.
+Journal of civil engineering and management, 23(4), 510-523.

+[37] Zavadskas, E. K., & Turskis, Z. (2008).
+A new logarithmic normalization method in games theory.
+Informatica, 19(2), 303-314.

+[38] Jahan, A., & Edwards, K. L. (2015).
+A state-of-the-art survey on the influence of normalization techniques in ranking: Improving the materials selection process in engineering design.
+Materials & Design (1980-2015), 65, 335-342.

+[39] Peldschus, F., Vaigauskas, E., & Zavadskas, E. K. (1983).
+Technologische entscheidungen bei der berücksichtigung mehrerer Ziehle.
+Bauplanung Bautechnik, 37(4), 173-175.

+[40] Zeng, Q. L., Li, D. D., & Yang, Y. B. (2013).
+VIKOR method with enhanced accuracy for multiple criteria decision making in healthcare management.
+Journal of medical systems, 37(2), 1-9.
 ___
 # Usage example